Symptoms of Gastroesophageal Reflux Disease (GERD)

 The regular reflux of stomach acid can cause irritation of the tissue and other structures of the throat.
 This irritation can lead to other symptoms, such as:

 - Sore throat

 - Chronic cough

 Infants with GERD may also have recurrent vomiting.
 This can affect their ability to get proper nutrition and slow growth and development.

 - Narrowing of the esophagus—esophageal stricture

 - Dental problems, which may occur because of the effect of stomach acid on tooth enamel

-- Asthma attacks and/or pneumonia—during sleep acid refluxes from the stomach into the throat, then drains into the lungs, causing irritation
+- During sleep, acid refluxes from the stomach into the throat, then drains into the lungs—aspiration pneumonia

-- Barrett’s esophagus—a precancerous condition that can lead to esophageal cancer
+- A precancerous condition that can lead to esophageal cancer— Barrett’s esophagus

 - Daus Mahnke, MD